-Windows registry is special database used to store a lot of information about system, user, network and other components.
-Registry requires privileged access in order to read, write, change and delete keys and their related values.
-In this tutorial we will look operations like read, write, change and delete on the registry.
+Windows registry is a special database used to store a lot of information about the system, user, network, and other components.
+The registry requires privileged access in order to read, write, change, and delete keys and their related values.
+In this tutorial, we will look at operations like reading, write, change, and delete on the registry.

-Regedit is a GUI tool used to list, write, change, delete, import and export registry keys in Windows operating systems.
-Regedit can be opened different ways but most popular and easy ways is providing
+Regedit is a GUI tool used to list, write, change, delete, import, and export registry keys in Windows operating systems.
+Regedit can be opened in different ways but the most popular and easy ways are providing

 regedit command into windows run like below.

-As previous stated operations on registry needs Administrator privileges following
+As previously stated operations on the registry need Administrator privileges following

 User Account Control prompt will appear to gain these privileges.
 We will simply click